IT21238062/24-25J-334/README.md

 # IT21238062 - Vithusshan.U
 # Efficient Water Control System - IT21238062

-The Agro Farming Automation System is designed to monitor and control essential farming parameters, such as soil moisture and water levels, using machine learning and IoT technologies.
-This project integrates predictive models, automated control systems, and a cloud-based database for efficient agricultural management.
+The **Efficient Water Control System** optimizes water usage in smart farming by integrating IoT sensors, real-time data, and machine learning.
+Using a trained RandomForestClassifier, it predicts optimal water levels, minimizing waste and enhancing crop productivity.
+This scalable, automated solution supports sustainable agriculture in urban and vertical farming setups.

 ## Table of Contents